Skip to main content

 8. Users API

-• Identity syncing
+• Identity synchronization

-• Email alias management
+• Email-alias management

-• Automated offboarding
+• Automated onboarding and offboarding

 Read the Users API Guide →

-Troubleshooting Generic HTTP/API errors
+Troubleshooting Generic HTTP/API Errors

-401 Unauthorized
+401 Unauthorized or 403 Forbidden

 • API token missing or invalid